mdn/content/files/en-us/web/javascript/reference/operators/await/index.md

 - [Thenable object](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables) (including non-native promises, polyfill, proxy, child class, etc.): A new promise is constructed with the native [`Promise()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) constructor by calling the object's `then()` method and passing in a handler that calls the `resolve` callback.
 - Non-thenable value: An already-fulfilled `Promise` is constructed and used.

-Even when the used promise has been already fulfilled, the async function execution still pauses until the next tick.
+Even when the used promise is already fulfilled, the async function's execution still pauses until the next tick.
 In the meantime, the caller of the async function resumes execution.
 [See example below.](#control_flow_effects_of_await)

 Because `await` is only valid inside async functions and modules, which themselves are asynchronous and return promises, the `await` expression never blocks the main thread and only defers execution of code that actually depends on the result, i.e. anything after the `await` expression.